marcossevilla/driving-school/README.md

 2. In user security there are fields in the table that cannot be accesed through the forms , start date , pwd_temp and state. start date should be the date that the user is created , the other two should be accesible by the form.

+3. In Client and vehicle start_date and final_date are accesible in the forms this shouldn't happen start date should be the date that the user is created and final_date should be the last date that the user was modified

 WARNINGS: